 Anagrelide is another option for lowering platelet counts.
 It is frequently used after a patient has demonstrated intolerance or experienced complications with Hydroxyurea.

 Interferon (typically pegylated) is sometimes prescribed for ET patients.
 Women of childbearing age are often treated with interferon because it hasn’t been shown to cause birth defects.

 Potential new treatments for ET are currently being developed and tested as a result of the discovery of the link between the JAK2 mutation and the incidence of ET.
 Pegylated interferon, a version of interferon with fewer side effects and easier administration, is being considered as a treatment option for high-risk individuals.

 Let’s Change Your ET Prognosis Together.

 A blood cancer diagnosis can be emotionally challenging.
 But the good news is that you don’t have to fight ET alone.
 At the MPN Research Foundation, we’re here to help change your ET prognosis.
-Sign up to receive news, updates and information about the latest treatments and other resources for ET patients and their families.
+Subscribe to receive news, updates, and information about the latest treatments and other resources for ET patients, their families, and caregivers.

 Subscribe to receive updates and to learn more about available